ericcornelissen/shescape/SECURITY.md

 open-source nature of this project, we take a best-efforts approach when it comes to engaging with (security) reports.

-To report a security issue in a supported version of the project, send an email to [security@ericcornelissen.dev] and include the terms "SECURITY" and "shescape" in the subject line.
+To report a security issue in the latest version of a supported version range, send an email to [security@ericcornelissen.dev] and include the terms "SECURITY" and "shescape" in the subject line.
 Please do not open a regular issue or Pull Request in the public repository.

-If you found a security bug in an unsupported version of the project, please report this publicly.
+If you found a security bug in an unsupported version of the project, or if the latest version isn't affected, please report it publicly.
 For example, as a regular issue in the public repository.

 ## Advisories